jarrid-xyz/keyper-tutorial/6-use-cases/6-4-deploy-keyper-via-github-action/README.md

 That's it!
 To add roles and keys, all you have to do is to repeat the same command in [Step 3](#3-creating-deployment-roles-and-keys-with-keyper-resource) and github action will take care of the terraform plan (to validate resources) and apply (to deploy resources).

+Keep in mind that cloud resources will be created and incur cloud cost in your GCP project.
+We've added a `.github/workflows/keyper-destroy.yml` to destroy resources after the exercise.
+You can trigger it by going to the github action tab and clicking `Run workflow`.

 ➡️ [Back to Use Cases](../README.md)